 1. Inline ads

-Alright, so I know I stated by hyping these techniques as different from traditional display ads, but first let’s look at a way to squeeze more revenue out of those ads
+Alright, so I know I started by hyping these techniques as different from traditional display ads, but first, let’s look at a way to squeeze more revenue out of those ads

 Placing ads inline with your content, visitors can’t miss them as they read through the copy you’ve created.